Palmyra: Restoration

-In response to the destruction, on 21 October 2015, Creative Commons started the New Palmyra project, an online repository of three-dimensional models representing the city's monuments; the models were generated from images gathered, and released into the public domain, by the Syrian internet advocate Bassel Khartabil between 2005 and 2012.
-Minor restorations took place; two Palmyrene funerary busts, damaged and defaced by IS, were sent off to Rome where they were restored and sent back to Syria.
+On 21 October 2015, using images gathered and released into the public domain by the Syrian internet advocate Bassel Khartabil between 2005 and 2012, Creative Commons started the New Palmyra project, an online repository of three-dimensional models of the city's monuments.
+In 2017, two Palmyrene funerary busts restored by the ISCR were sent back to Syria.
 The restoration of the Lion of Al-lāt took two months and the statue was displayed on 1 October 2017; it will remain in the National Museum of Damascus.